an-sh/chat-service/README.md

 Server side chat based on top of socket.io

+### Documentation

+Look in the test directory, for socket.io-client messages and server setup examples.

 ### TODO

 - Documentation.
-- Pure stateless service (via external storage adapters).
-- Room access removed reasons.
-- Temporary access removed.
+- Redis state adapter.
-- API for adding custom messages.
+- API for extensions.